littleroot/webgen/README.md

 Use the `--outviews` and `--outcss` flags to specify the location to write the generated Go and generated CSS, respectively.

-All elements *must* have be closed: either use an explicit end tag (e.g., `<input type="text"></input>`) or use a self-closing tag (e.g., `<input type="text" />`)
+All elements *must* be closed: either use an explicit end tag (e.g., `<input type="text"></input>`) or use a self-closing tag (e.g., `<input type="text" />`)

 ### The `ref` attribute